glFusion/searcher/README.md

 Default: None

+#### Ignore Auto Tags
+If selected, then autotags are removed completely before generating indexes.
+This will prevent the raw content of autotags from causing pages to appear in the search results where the page does not visibly contain the search terms.
+In either case, autotags are not processed before indexing.

+#### Replace stock glFusion search
+If selected then the Searcher plugin will be used by glFusion's search.php file, replacing the stock search engine.
+If this is set to "No", then the normal glFusion search will be used but the Search plugin can still be accessed at {site_url}/searcher/index.php

 ### Weighting
 Different weights can be assigned to words that appear in different fields.
 For example, you might want to give a higher weight, or priority, to search